As Trump's tariffs bite, small U.S. manufacturers begin to tap the brakes

 The Vollrath Company in Wisconsin, which makes cookware and bakeware items, has started importing aluminum from China after local mills couldn’t meet its demand.

-The company’s chief financial officer, Steve Heun, says the tariffs, CUT including the latest countervailing duties, will make its aluminum products at least 20 percent more expensive than those of its foreign rivals, and are estimated to increase its input costs by as much as $6 million a year.
+The company’s chief financial officer, Steve Heun, says the tariffs, will make its aluminum products at least 20 percent more expensive than those of its foreign rivals, and are estimated to increase its input costs by as much as $6 million a year.

 Its working capital requirements have gone up by 10 percent as the company is now forced to hold more inventory, Heun said.